 - You prefer having full control over your database server and the VM it runs on.

 - You already have SQL Server and Windows Server licenses that you intend to use.

-You should choose Azure SQL Database if:
+Choose Azure SQL Database if:

 - You are looking to modernize your applications and are migrating to use other PaaS services in Azure.

 - You do not wish to manage your database server and the VM it runs on.

 - You do not have SQL Server or Windows Server licenses, or you intend to let licenses you have expire.